 ami_map_approx_model specifies the model used to extrapolate the attenuation map with individual energy reduction rate to another set of attenuation map with a different energy reduction rate.
-The semantics of the values assigned to this field are described in Table 6.
+The semantics of the values assigned to this field are described in Table 11.

-Semantics of the values assigned to ami_map_approximation_model
+Semantics of the values assigned to ami_map_approximation_model.